 In short: significant.
 Let us illustrate.

-We compared estimated WBGT temperatures with actual WBGT (measured with on-site sensors) over the month of August 2021 in Dallas, Texas – an epicenter for Texas high school sports in one of the hottest months.
+We compared estimated WBGT temperatures with actual WBGT (measured with on-site sensors) over the month of August 2021 in Dallas, Texas – an epicenter for Texas high school sports in one of the hottest months of that year.
+And as seen in 2023, Texas faced more extreme heat plus pressure to adopt WBGT into its high school sports heat policies.

 When actual WBGT measured between 86-92° – i.e., when it matters most for safety – the estimated WBGT was consistently 3-6° too low.
 Even more alarming: the higher WBGT climbed, the more the gap grew between actual and estimated values.